 Except for international anti-money laundering policies, governments have created national AML policies.
-In 2002, the Egyptian Government enacted the Combating Money Laundering (CML Law) to legally combat financial crimes.
+In 2002, the Egyptian Government enacted the Combating Money Laundering (CML Law) to combat financial crimes legally.
 With this law, money laundering has been described as a crime in Egypt.
 This law was strengthened in the following years with new AML regulations.
 The Money Laundering Combating Unit (MLCU) was established under the CML law in 2002.
 The Money Laundering Combating Unit (MLCU) is Egypt's financial intelligence unit.
 The Money Laundering Combating Unit is responsible for reviewing suspicious transaction reports from financial institutions or other organizations.
 If the unit detects crime in suspicious transaction reports, it will report to law enforcement.

 The Egyptian Government established the Financial Regulatory Authority (FRA) in 2009 and started auditing and regulating non-banking financial institutions.
 Financial Regulatory Authority aims to ensure the development and stability of non-banking financial institutions.
 Also, the Financial Regulatory Authority makes arrangements to ensure that the non-banking financial economy is protected from financial crimes.

 The compliance officer is responsible for detecting and reporting suspicious transactions within the bank.
-The compliance officer reports the customer transactions to which it detects money laundering, to the relevant authorities.
+The compliance officer reports the customer transactions to which it detects money laundering to the relevant authorities.
 It is a great crime for the compliance officer to tolerate suspicious transactions.

 Banks have to organize training programs for compliance officers at least once a year.
 In this training, information about money laundering methods and detection methods is given.
-Banks must keep these training records for at least 5 years.
+Banks must keep these training records for at least five years.